john-pachec0/Monitor/CBT_EDUCATIONAL_CONTENT.md

 The tricky thing about distortions is that they feel true in the moment.
 Your anxious brain presents them as facts, not interpretations.
 That's why learning to recognize them is so powerful—it's like turning on a light in a dark room.
 Suddenly, you can see what's actually there instead of what your anxiety is telling you is there.

 In the Learn tab, we've organized 13 of the most common cognitive distortions into categories.
 Each one includes examples, reflection questions, and reframing strategies.
 You don't need to memorize them all at once.
-As you use Untwist to capture and review your thoughts, you'll start to notice patterns.
+As you use Monitor to capture and review your thoughts, you'll start to notice patterns.
 "Oh, I do that catastrophizing thing a lot."
 "I always assume people are judging me—that's mind reading."

 Recognition is the first step.
 Once you spot a distortion, you can start to challenge it.
 ```